kobble-git/kobble-data-common/content/onboard.md

 ::: slide
 ### GitHub Account Details
 Currently, Kobble stores all user data in secret GitHub Gists, under your account.
+Secret gists are not private.
 Stay tuned, because we will soon have support for GitHub public and private repos.  {.left}
 :::

 ::: slide